henry416/JEEProjects/simple-ejb3-web/README.md

 This is a simple EJB 3 project to demonstrate
 1)a simple EJB bean with @Remote interface
-2)a java client to call the EJB in Glassfish
+2)a web client using Servlet 3 to call the EJB in Glassfish

 1. Create Directory / Files
 ===========================